livechat/livechat-public-docs/site/content/agent-app-widgets/introduction.md

 ## Important notes

-From a technical point of view, an Agent App Widget is a JavaScript SDK.
-Therefore, you need to have some knowledge of HTML and JavaScript to build your own widget.
+From a technical point of view, widgets are regular web applications.
+For that reason, you need to have some knowledge of HTML, CSS, and JavaScript to build your own widget.

 Bear in mind that widgets are front-end elements of the LiveChat Agent App.
 If your intention is to build a server-side application, we encourage you to familiarize yourself with the [REST API documentation](https://developers.livechatinc.com/docs/rest-api/).